-In February 2011 we announced results of a series of laboratory-scale tests investigating the production of aluminum-scandium master alloys directly from aluminum oxide and scandium oxide feed materials, prepared by the CSIRO.
+In February 2011, we announced results of a series of laboratory-scale tests investigating the production of aluminum-scandium master alloys directly from aluminum oxide and scandium oxide feed materials.
 The overall objective of this research was to demonstrate and commercialize the production of aluminum-scandium master alloy using impure scandium oxide as the scandium source, potentially significantly improving the economics of aluminum-scandium master alloy production.
-In 2014, the Company announced it applied for a US Patent on master alloy production, which is still in the application phase.
-That patent application addressed scandium master alloys with both aluminum-base and magnesium-base metals.
+In 2014, the Company announced it applied for a US patent on master alloy production, which is still in the application phase.